Thelymitra megacalyptra

+Description

-DescriptionThelymitra megacalyptra is a tuberous, perennial herb with a single erect, leathery, fleshy, channelled, dark green, linear to lance-shaped leaf 100-350 mm long and 5-20 mm wide with a purplish base.
+Thelymitra megacalyptra is a tuberous, perennial herb with a single erect, leathery, fleshy, channelled, dark green, linear to lance-shaped leaf 100-350 mm long and 5-20 mm wide with a purplish base.
 Between two and fifteen blue to purplish, sometimes lilac, pink or white flowers 25-45 mm wide are arranged on a flowering stem 200-600 mm tall.
 There are usually two bracts along the flowering stem.
 The sepals and petals are 15-22 mm long and 5-11 mm wide.
 The column is pale blue, white or pinkish, 6-8 mm long and 3-4.5 mm wide.
 The lobe on the top of the anther is dark brown to blackish with a yellow tip and a V-shaped notch.
 The side lobes turn forwards and have white, toothbrush-like tufts on their ends.
 The flowers are scented, long-lived, insect-pollinated and open on sunny days.
 Flowering occurs from August to November.

 Taxonomy and naming

-The plains sun orchid was first formally described in 1879 by Robert Fitzgerald from a specimen collected near Dartmoor and the description was published in Australian Orchid Research.
-Australian authorities retain the name Thelymitra megcalyptra for this species but the World Checklist of Selected Plant Families uses Thelymitra megacalyptra.
-The specific epithet (megacalyptra) is derived from the Ancient Greek words mega meaning "large" or "great" and kalyptra meaning "veil".
+The plains sun orchid was first formally described in 1879 by Robert Fitzgerald who gave it the name Thelymitra megcalyptra in his book Australian Orchids.
+The Australian Plant Census and Australian state herbaria retain the name Thelymitra megcalyptra for this species but Plants of the World Online uses Thelymitra megacalyptra.
+Fitzgerald gave the specific epithet (megcalyptra) in reference to "the large hood of the column, by which it is readily distinguished from T. media".